 (Update, 8 January: Hi MR readers!
 Thanks for stopping by; I’d welcome your thoughts.
 I should add that this post isn’t meant exclusively as a critique of SAIS, but as a representative experience of many of the schools that offer MAs in development.)

 Greetings from the other side of A) the new year and B) grad school!
-With the help of several supportive professors and a hell of a lot of late nights in the library, I pulled off a six-course load this term and graduated a semester early.
+With the help of several supportive professors and a lot of late nights in the library, I pulled off a six-course load this term and graduated a semester early.
 Now that I’m done thinking intensely about development for classes, I’m looking forward to returning to doing the same on this blog.

 In my not-so-copious free time over the last month, I’ve thought a fair amount about this blog post and its trenchant criticism of the MA in international development at SIPA, much of which I share.
 Of course, there were plenty of things I enjoyed about my time at SAIS, chief among which were writing my independent study on post-conflict reconciliation in Burundi, the many insightful lectures I attended both on- and off-campus, and the company of my classmates.
 Nearly all of my individual courses also proved valuable, taught by knowledgeable professors or practitioners and covering a wide range of development-related topics.
 However, the metanarrative of “how development happens” which these courses created is troubling to me on some levels.